Mohamed Ezzedine Mili: World Telecommunications Exhibitions

 Mili also initiated the creation of World Telecommunication Exhibitions.
-Initially held every four years — hence the name the ”Olympics of telecommunications” — these exhibitions grew to become the largest and most important telecommunication events in the world, providing a global showcase for the latest technologies, news and views.
+Initially held every four years — hence the name the ”Olympics of telecommunications” — these exhibitions grew to become the largest telecommunication events in the world, providing a global showcase for the latest technologies, news and views.
 The first exhibition, TELECOM 71, held in Geneva, Switzerland with the theme "Message to the XXIst Century" featured technical symposia, an international film festival "The Golden Antenna", and an international competition "Youth in the Electronic Age."
 At TELECOM 71 he said: ”All those who had the opportunity — and the good fortune — to visit the various stands were able to appreciate the fundamental role played by ITU in the spectacular evolution of telecommunication techniques and in the rapid expansion of the world network to which it has made such a large contribution.”

 As noted in the ITU Telecom World Timeline (ITU News, October 2012), ”This was the first time that an exhibition with such a vast range of telecommunication equipment had been organized on a world scale with the participation of administrations of ITU member countries, private companies and industrial firms.
 Spacecraft and satellites occupied a prominent place.
 Satellites used for public telecommunications, meteorology, mass education or radio-navigation were to be seen alongside models of different types of earth stations.”

 Mili’s enthusiasm was palpable at all the three events he led: TELECOM 71, TELECOM 75 and TELECOM 79.